ivs-kuleuven/platosim3/docs/source/ConfigurationFile.md

-### <a name="inclVignetting"></a>IncludeVignetting
+### <a name="inclNaturalVignetting"></a>IncludeNaturalVignetting
 <i>Allowed values:</i> "yes" and "no"

-Indicates whether or not to include brightness attenuation towards the edge of the FOV due to vignetting.
+Indicates whether or not to include brightness attenuation towards the edge of the FOV due to natural vignetting.

+### <a name="inclMechanicalVignetting"></a>IncludeMechanicalVignetting
+<i>Allowed values:</i> "yes" and "no"

+Whether or not to include blockage of incoming radiation due to mechanical vignetting.